cwinters/korra/README.md

 First, I thought it would be great to pick a female character.
 But more specifically, Korra as the Avatar strives to bring balance to the world.
-She doesn't always know how to do it, or even make it possible once she does.
+She doesn't always know how to do it, and even when she does know she struggles to make it happen and deal with the consequences.
 But she tries.

 Load testing is something people rarely do, and when it's done we're often trying to explore the balance between features and performance, or between features and scaling.

-Also, since Korra can manipulate the elements you can think of korra as flooding your site -- or blowing it down, or burning it... you get the idea.
+Also, since Korra can manipulate the elements you can think of __Korra__ as flooding your site -- or blowing it down, or burning it... you get the idea.

 They're stretches, but I'll stick with it.